Polish diaspora: Spain

 The Polish minority in Spain numbers between 45,000 and 60,000.
 The Polish population is mainly guest workers who took advantage of Spain's economic boom during the 1990s.
 Madrid, Barcelona, Seville, San Sebastian and Valencia have significant Polish populations.
 The Polish minority in Spain is relatively young, 74% are between 20 and 49 years old.

 Sweden

+During World War II, the Polish resistance, in cooperation with Polish outposts in Sweden, organized escapes of Poles from German-occupied Poland to Sweden by sea.

 Like only the United Kingdom and Ireland, Sweden let Poles work in the country once Poland joined the European Union in 2004.
-The Poles in Sweden has been estimated to be around 103,191 people, 88,704 of who were born in Poland and 14,487 with both of their parents being born in Poland.
+The number of Poles in Sweden has been estimated to be around 118,060 people, 100,062 of who were born in Poland and 17,998 with both of their parents being born in Poland.
 Poles are thus Sweden's fifth-largest immigrant group, after Finns, Iraqis, former Yugoslavs (Bosnians, Croats, Serbs) and Syrians.
 Most of them are guest workers who have been invited to Sweden since 1990 by contracts with the Swedish government.
 Most Polish residents live in Stockholm, and the rest live south of the city, toward the Baltic Sea.
-Historically, Poland and Sweden had some cultural exchange, and the Swedish Empire occupied the Polish Baltic Sea coast (Gdańsk and Pomerania) in various times from the 13th to the 18th centuries.
+Historically, Poland and Sweden had some cultural exchange.